bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 While looking for a solution for these, I realized there was another:

 * The code for the filesystem you use has a bug, and wipes your disk by accident.

+These different failures require somewhat different treatments, but human error has the potential to be the most destructive, so let's deal with that first.

 ## Snapshot backups to prevent human error